07947613070

 A confetti sequence can look great regardless of how many or how few guests you have throwing it.
 If you’re in doubt, do it!

-The front of the house is beautiful, and naturally many couples choose to pose for group photos there.
-How long you’ll have for confetti and posed group shots largely depends on the day of week and time of the year.
+The front of the house is beautiful, and naturally, many couples pose for group photos there.
+How long you’ll have for confetti and posed group shots largely depends on the day of the week and time of the year.
 Saturdays in the summer are exceptionally busy.
-However, if you are rushed, there’s the adjacent parkland where there is plenty of potential for stunning backdrops for couples wishing to incorporate it into their special day.
+However, if you are rushed, there’s the adjacent parkland with plenty of potential for stunning backdrops for couples wishing to incorporate it into their special day.

 Confetti Being Thrown at Merton Register Office